omahs/quantum/.github/ISSUE_TEMPLATE/3-general.md

 ---
 name: General question
-about: General question about using DeFiChain Wallet
+about: General question about using Quantum
 labels: kind/question
 ---